Own Your Stack.

 03In production

 This isn't a concept.
-The whole stack runs Sprayberry Labs — a working software studio — in production today, via the askalf platform: routing every model call, researching, browsing, guarding each action, and shipping the work.
+The whole stack runs Sprayberry Labs — the software studio with one human on staff — in production today, via askalf, its AI operation: routing every model call, researching, browsing, guarding each action, and shipping the work.
 The tools are open because they were built to be used, not pitched.

 licenseMIT